 There are two copies of the building windows texture in Toad Harbor, one of which has big red numbers in the place of where the posters should go.
 The positioning of the numbers don't match the final poster placement and seem to indicate that taller or thinner posters were planned.
 There is also a small white and blue image next to the eighth spot.
 The texture itself is used on all of the windows outside of the marketplace area, and was likely left in due to the windows being identical in both versions.

-The placeholder/internally used track Gu_Menu actually consists of a finite small plane on which karts are placed at race start, which is also correctly textured with a test texture.
-This plane is not visible when running the track as the material is not defined to be rendered.
-Together with no skybox being added as an object, only draw artifacts are visible around racers.
+The internally used track Gu_Menu actually consists of a finite small plane on which karts are placed at race start, which is also correctly textured with a test texture.
+This plane is not visible when running the track as the material defines to cull both back and front faces rather than only back faces.
+Together with no skybox being added as an object, only drawing artifacts are visible around racers.

 A placeholder signboard texture found alongside a number of other signboard textures for the Excitebike track.
 The text on the bottom left translates to "※4:1 Non-Sign Logo Variation".

 In the item slot table file ItemSlotTable.byaml, there are two test items called Test3 and Test4.
 Most likely, these items are holdovers (and serve the same lack of purpose) as the same-name items in Mario Kart 7.